aristath/bootstrap-admin/readme.txt

 == Screenshots ==

-1. Fresh wordpress installation with the bootstrap admin enabled
+1. The Dashboard with the submenu popovers visible
-2. The submenu popovers
+2. New Post screenshot

 == Changelog ==